olegedly/multi-agent-rag/PRD.md

 - Typing indicator (animated ellipsis) shown while the LLM is generating a response
 - Error banner for LLM errors and localStorage quota warnings
 - Conversation sidebar (left panel): lists all conversations for the current corpus by auto-generated title, newest first.
 Current conversation highlighted.
 Two-step delete confirmation (hover → trash icon → confirm/cancel).
 New conversation button at top.
 Mobile-responsive with an overlay backdrop.
 - Conversation persistence via `localStorage` with per-conversation keys (`conversation:<uuid>`). `LS_LAST_OPENED` tracks the most recently active conversation.
-Data model: `{ id, corpusId, title, createdAt, messages[] }` — `corpusId` is included on every conversation record.
-When the user enters a corpus route (`/corpora/:corpusId`), the store loads all conversations from localStorage and filters to those matching the route's `corpusId`.
+Data model: `{ id, corpusId, title, createdAt, messages[] }` — `corpusId` (UUIDv4) is included on every conversation record.
+When the user enters a corpus route (`/corpora/:slug`), the frontend resolves the slug to its UUID, loads all conversations from localStorage, and filters to those matching the resolved `corpusId`.
 Switching routes loads a different corpus's conversations — the persisted data is the same global key namespace, only the filter changes.
 This preserves the existing per-key localStorage persistence pattern while adding corpus awareness.
 Title auto-generated from first user message (~50 chars, word-bounded). `beforeunload` safety net ensures saves survive accidental navigation.
 LM Studio UI is the reference.
 - Dark/light theme toggle, persisted in localStorage
 - Tailwind CSS for styling (no component library dependency)